By Zuleyka Zevallos

 Abaza uses a sociological perspective to argue that the same thing is happening with the Arab Spring.
 Western intellectuals visit Egypt as academic tourists, but they position themselves as experts on political Islam, revolutions and democracy.
 Egyptians and other Middle Eastern people are subjects to be studied and their services are exploited.
 Unlike Western academics who are looked to as ‘Middle Eastern experts’, Abaza and her colleagues in the Middle East have to contend with the question of ‘whose knowledge counts more’ in the making of academic discourses.

 I see that Abaza’s analysis is even more compelling when considered in tandem with Stuart Hall’s notion of ‘the spectacle of The Other‘.

-Middle Eastern Revolution as a Spectacle of The Other
+Spectacle of The Other

 Hall argues that the media relies upon stereotypical images of non-white minority groups to reproduce power hierarchies.
 Racial ‘difference’ is a commodity used to sell advertisements and it is used as fear mongering to sell the news.
 Symbols and images have underling symbolic meaning that go beyond the products or stories being told, because the people who produce them dictate how different categories of people are depicted.
 Rethinking Abaza’s argument in this light, the Egyptian Revolution becomes a spectacle of The Other – an event that is sensationalised to reproduce a narrative about the oppression of Middle Eastern subjects.
 The Egyptian people have finally stood up for themselves and demanded democracy.
 They aspire towards equality, defined through a Western understanding of political elections.
 (Never mind the growing political disaffection amongst Western voters.)
 Egyptians finally joined the 21st Century – they used Western tools such as social media to stand up against their regimes.
 (Even though they’ve been using these technologies as long as people have in Western countries.)